Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Introduction

 \section{Introduction}

 Massive black hole binaries (MBHBs) are predicted to form in the aftermath of galaxy mergers \citep{Begelman}.
 These objects are expected to be among the loudest gravitational wave (GW) sources that will be identified by future space-borne interferometers \citep[e.g.][]{LISA} and pulsar timing array campaigns \citep{Verbiest2016}.
-Recently, evidence for a gravitational wave background, possibly produced by supermassive black hole binaries, has been detected by PTA experiments \citep[see, e.g.][]{Nanograv15, EPTA2023}.
+Recently, evidence of a GW background, possibly produced by supermassive black hole binaries, has been detected by PTA experiments \citep[see, e.g.][]{Nanograv15, EPTA2023}.
 Identifying these sources simultaneously through electromagnetic (EM) observations will increase our knowledge of black hole inspirals, accretion physics, cosmology, and general relativity \citep[see, e.g. ][]{Baker-decadal, De_Rosa_dual_AGN, LISA}.

-While there are confirmed EM detections of dual-AGNs \citep[see][ for a review]{De_Rosa_dual_AGN}, at $\sim$ kiloparsec-parsec separations (\citealt{Trindade24} for a recent candidate with a separation of 100 pc and \citealt{Rodriguez_2006} for a candidate with a separation of 7.3 pc) strong evidence for gravitationally bound MBHBs at sub-parsec scales is still missing.
+While there are confirmed EM detections of dual active galactic nuclei (AGNs) at $\sim$ kiloparsec-parsec separations (see \citealt{De_Rosa_dual_AGN} for a review, \citealt{Trindade24} for a recent candidate with a separation of 100 pc and \citealt{Rodriguez_2006} for a candidate with a separation of 7.3 pc), strong evidence of gravitationally bound MBHBs at sub-parsec scales is still missing.
 For this reason, several indirect observational signatures have been proposed \citep[see e.g.][for recent discussions]{Nguyen-Bogdanovic_1, Dust_lighthouse, Nguyen-Bogdanovic_2, Fast_test, EM_signatures}.

 Among these signatures, the photometric ones are of particular interest as they will be searched for in forthcoming large observational campaigns, such as the Vera Rubin Observatory's 10-year Legacy Survey of Space and Time \citep[LSST, see][]{LSST} and the Roman Space Telescope’s High Latitude Time Domain Survey \citep[HLTDS, see][]{Roman}, with the appropriate depth and cadence.
 Examples of these signatures are the variability in the continuum emission caused by the interaction between the binary and a circumbinary disc \citep[see][]{Accretion_variability} and by relativistic effects, such as Doppler boosting \citep[see][]{Doppler_boost} and gravitational self-lensing \citep[see][]{Self_lensing}.